Accounting: The Language of Business

 Topics include operational and capital budgeting, investment, and performance evaluation, measurement of assets, liabilities, and income as well as financial statement disclosure issues.
 We will look carefully at conceptual frameworks of financial accounting in the United States and internationally.
 Guided in-class assignments will provide students with hands-on practice applying accounting concepts in the context of making business management decisions, such as managerial planning, cost-volume-profit relationships, operational control, and performance evaluation.
 Seminar discussions will build upon students' earlier study of accounting for financial performance and explore topics such as valuation theories and how organizations of all kinds – including manufacturers, wholesalers, retailers, service organizations, government agencies, and not-for-profit entities – and sizes need financial statements and other reports to make decisions.
 Familiarity with Microsoft Excel or other spreadsheet software is recommended.

-various career paths within accounting and other business careers
+This offering will prepare you for careers and advanced study in: various career paths within accounting and other business careers

 First class meeting: Monday, September 25 at 9am (Sem II C2105)